At a Glance

 Is this the right career for you?

-Our Prison Officers come with all different work & life experiences; what matters is that you’re committed to making a difference to the lives of others.
-We’re focused on transferrable skills and behaviours such as communication, teamwork, resilience, and patience to help people - the rest you’ll learn during your 10-week training course and through our experienced colleagues.
+Our Prison Officers come with various work & life experiences; what matters is your commitment to making a difference in the lives of others.
+We focus on transferrable skills and behaviours such as communication, teamwork, resilience, and patience.
+The rest you’ll learn during your 10-week training course and through our experienced colleagues.

-As a Prison Officer, you’ll be at the forefront of ensuring the health, safety, and wellbeing of everyone around you.
-It’s a job where your contribution really counts as you work to give prisoners structure within their lives, encourage positive choices, and support them on their journey to rehabilitation.
+As a Prison Officer, you’ll ensure the health, safety, and wellbeing of everyone around you.
+Your contribution counts as you work to give prisoners structure, encourage positive choices, and support their rehabilitation journey.

 Day to day you’ll be involved in: